 Replacement options (also known as ownership retention options or reload options) were granted when the executive used his shares of Common Stock to fund the exercise price of stock options.
 One replacement option was granted to replace each share that was delivered by the executive as payment for the purchase price of shares being acquired through the exercise of a stock option.
 Replacement options become exercisable twelve months after their grant date and terminate on the expiration date of the option that they replaced.
 The exercise price of replacement options is equal to the closing price of Common Stock on the grant date of the replacement options.
-Effective January 21, 2003, the replacement option feature was removed from all outstanding stock option grants and eliminated on a going forward basis.
+Effective January 21, 2003 the replacement option feature was removed from all outstanding stock option grants and eliminated on a going forward basis.

-The grant date dollar value of options is based on ALLETE's binomial ratio (as of January 2, 2002) of .262.
-The binomial method is a complicated mathematical formula premised on immediate exercisability and transferability of the options, which are not features of ALLETE's options granted to executive officers and other employees.
+grant date dollar value of options is based on ALLETE'S DINOMIAL TALLO (as of January 2, 2002, c.) binomial method is a complicated mathematical formula premised on immediate exercisability and transferability of The grant date dollar value of options is based on ALLETE's binomial ratio (as of January 2, 2002) of .262. the options, which are not features of ALLETE's options granted to executive officers and other employees.
 The values shown are theoretical and do not necessarily reflect the actual values the recipients may eventually realize.
 Any actual value to the officer or other employee will depend on the extent to which the market value of Common Stock at a future date exceeds the exercise price.
-In addition to the option exercise price, the following assumptions for modeling were used to calculate the values shown for the options granted in 2002: (i) each option remains outstanding for a period of seven years; (ii) expected dividend yield is 4.17 percent (based on the most recently quarterly dividend); (iii) expected stock price volatility is .283 (based on 504 trading days previous to January 2, 2002); and (iv) the risk-free rate of return is 5.16 percent (based on Treasury yields).
+In addition to the option exercise price, the following assumptions for modeling were used to calculate the values shown for the options granted in 2002: (i) each option remains outstanding for a period of seven years; (ii) expected dividend yield is 4.17 percent (based on the most recent quarterly dividend); (iii) expected stock price volatility is .283 (based on 504 trading days previous to January 2, 2002); and (iv) the risk-free rate of return is 5.16 percent (based on Treasury yields).
 The grant date dollar value of the replacement options is based on an ALLETE binomial ratio determined using assumptions that are materially similar to those applicable to the new options.